-Since becoming a law professor, Johnson has remained engaged with the practice community through active involvement in the American Bar Association (ABA).
-He has held several leadership positions in the ABA’s Section of International Law.
-He currently serves as Immediate Past Chair of the International Commercial Transactions, Franchising and Distribution Committee after chairing the committee for three years.
-He also serves as Co-Chair of the International Legal Education and Specialist Certification Committee and is a member of the Steering Groups of the Europe Committee and the Latin America & Caribbean Committee.
+Professor Johnson has remained engaged with the law practice community through active involvement in the American Bar Association (ABA) and has held several leadership positions in the ABA’s Section of International Law.
+He currently chairs the Africa/Eurasia Division of the Section of International Law and is a member of the Section Council.
+He is also Co-Chair of the International Legal Education and Specialist Certification Committee and serves as a Senior Advisor both to the International Commercial Transactions, Franchising and Distribution Committee and to the Latin America & Caribbean Committee.

 Professor Johnson’s scholarship is generally focused on commercial law and international business law.
 In particular, Johnson identifies, researches, and writes about the distinctive challenges and issues that arise due to international aspects of cross-border business relationships.
 He has written extensively about the United Nations Convention on Contracts for the International Sale of Goods (CISG) and has published his work on the CISG in the United States, Turkey, and Brazil.